-- 12.1 Check that the electrical supply to the appliance is switched off. - 12.2 When commissioning the appliance after initial installation follow the procedure from 12.3, otherwise remove the burner first as described in Section 14.3.
+12.1 Check that the electrical supply to the appliance is switched off.

+12.2 When commissioning the appliance after initial installation follow the procedure from 12.3, otherwise remove the burner first as described in Section 14.3.

-12.3 Prepare the heating system
+12.3 Prepare the heating system.

-- 1. After initial installation and checking for leaks, as previously described, drain down the system sufficiently to add a flushing agent.
-After flushing drain the system before re-filling - 2.
-Refill the system.
+1. After initial installation and checking for leaks, as previously described, drain down the system sufficiently to add a flushing agent.
+After flushing drain the system before filling.